-I respond to every email I receive, although responses may take a while according to my schedule at the time.
+I try to respond to every email I receive, although responses may take a while according to my schedule at the time.
 I really appreciate feedback and testimonials about "Resurrection After Rape."
 I'm eager to respond with comments of support and encouragement, or to answer questions about the book.
 I cannot provide advice in crisis, nor am I qualified to offer the kind of feedback that would more appropriately come from a clinical therapist.
 I would be legally liable if I were to attempt to give advice on treatment or trauma-based matters to a person who is not a client.
 As long as those limitations of mine are understood, I'd love to hear from you!

 June 2014: I have been invited to conduct a training for victims' advocates and counselors for three Native American tribes.

 May 2014: The SIXTH Survivor's Healing Retreat was held in Oklahoma!